Helmut Zemo: Fictional character biography

-In the pages of Avengers Undercover, Zemo has become the new leader of The Shadow Council's Masters of Evil following the death of Max Fury.
+In Avengers Undercover, Zemo becomes the leader of the Shadow Council's Masters of Evil following the death of Max Fury.

-Zemo later becomes the new leader of HYDRA and enters into conflict with Sam Wilson, the new Captain America.
+Zemo later becomes the new leader of Hydra and enters into conflict with Sam Wilson, the new Captain America.
 Using the toxic blood of an Inhuman boy named Lucas, Zemo plans to sterilize the human race and distribute a cure to only a small portion of those infected, thus forcibly solving the planet's problems with overpopulation and lack of resources.
 He later kills Ian Rogers, the new Nomad and Captain America's partner, by slashing his throat and sends a photo to Steve Rogers.
 He later fights Wilson to a standstill until Lucas escapes via jet plane to spread his blood in the world.

-During the Avengers: Standoff! storyline, Zemo appears as a prisoner of the S.H.I.E.L.D. established gated community called Pleasant Hill where the technology Kobik that was derived from the Cosmic Cube turned him into an amnesiac man named Jim who later discovered that Pleasant Hill is surrounded by a forcefield.
-He briefly witnessed an eerie girl bring a bird back to life until she is taken away by some adults.
-Then he encounters a mechanic named Phil who arranges a meet-up following his arson activity.
-On Day 40, Jim met Phil who had created a device that enabled people to return to their true selves.
-Phil also stole a training video where Mayor Maria Hill gave a video tour of Pleasant Hill describing to the S.H.I.E.L.D. cadets watching this to be the future of supervillain incarceration where they are turned into mild-mannered civilians using reality-warping technology derived from the Cosmic Cube called "Kobik".
-A demonstration was shown when Graviton was turned into a Pleasant Hill inhabitant named Howie Howardson.
-As Phil uses the device on himself and Jim to restore their true selves, Jim was restored back to Zemo while Phil was Fixer once again.
-Both of them vow to use the device on the other brainwashed supervillain prisoners and reduce Pleasant Hill to dust.
-Zemo and Fixer started working on restoring the memories of the inmates one by one.
-Then Zemo led a coordinated assault on a S.H.I.E.L.D. outpost that serves as the Pleasant Hill City Hall.
-After Kraven the Hunter captures Kobik, he loads her into Fixer's machine where Baron Zemo plans to control Kobik.
-During the Avengers' fight with Baron Zemo's villain allies, both Zemo and Erik Selvig tried to get Kobik to come with them.
-Kobik ended up teleporting Zemo and Selvig away from Pleasant Hill.
-They were last seen in the Himalayas trying to make their way back to civilization.
-Zemo brings Selvig with him as he's crucial to his next plan.
+During the Avengers: Standoff! storyline, Zemo appears as a prisoner of the S.H.I.E.L.D. gated community of Pleasant Hill under the identity of Jim after Kobik erases his memories.
+Phil, a fellow inmate, builds a device to restore his memories and uses it on himself and Jim to restore their true selves.
+Jim is restored to Zemo while Phil is revealed to have been a transformed Fixer.
+Both of them vow to use the device on the other prisoners and reduce Pleasant Hill to dust.
+Zemo and Fixer restore the memories of the inmates one by one before leading a coordinated assault on a S.H.I.E.L.D. outpost that serves as the Pleasant Hill City Hall.
+After Kraven the Hunter captures Kobik, he loads her into Fixer's machine, intending to gain control of her.
+During the Avengers' fight with Zemo and his allies, Kobik teleports Zemo and Erik Selvig to the Himalayas.
+They are last seen in the Himalayas trying to make their way back to civilization.
+Zemo brings Selvig with him as he is crucial to his next plan.